After Pirelli, Chinese shopping spree in Italy to continue

 Joel Backaler, author of "China Goes West", said Chinese companies also needed to invest in Europe to compensate for their own very competitive domestic market.

-"With labour and energy costs rising and the pressure on margins increasing, Chinese companies that want to sell at a premium price need to have something different, for example better quality tyres than those you can find in China," he said.
+"With labor and energy costs rising and the pressure on margins increasing, Chinese companies that want to sell at a premium price need to have something different, for example better quality tires than those you can find in China," he said.

 The agreement envisages the board of the new holding will be divided equally between the Chinese and Pirelli's existing shareholders, and the Italian management will stay on.